ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Introduction

-This document provides guidelines for the IETF to use when evaluating suggested congestion control algorithms that differ from the general congestion control principles outlined in {{!RFC2914}}.
+This document provides guidelines for the IETF to use when evaluating a proposed congestion control algorithm that differ from the general congestion control principles outlined in {{!RFC2914}}.
-The guidance is intended to be useful to authors proposing alternate congestion control and for the IETF community when evaluating whether a proposal is appropriate for publication in the RFC series and for deployment in the Internet.
+The guidance is intended to be useful to authors proposing alternate congestion control algorithms and for the IETF community when evaluating whether a proposal is appropriate for publication in the RFC series and for deployment in the Internet.

-This document obsoletes the similarly titled {{?RFC5033}} that was published in 2007 as a Best Current Practice to evaluate new congestion control algorithms as Experimental or Proposed Standard RFCs.
+This document obsoletes the similarly titled {{?RFC5033}} that was published in 2007 as a Best Current Practice to evaluate alternate congestion control algorithms as Experimental or Proposed Standard RFCs.

-The IETF's standard congestion control schemes have been shown to have performance challenges in various environments
+The IETF's standard congestion control algorithms have been shown to have performance challenges in various environments
 (e.g., high-speed networks, cellular and WiFi wireless technologies, long distance satellite links)